Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Causality from the loop-tree duality

-A crucial step in the procedure for obtaining the causal representation shown in Eq.~\eqref{eq:CausalRep}, is the identification of diagram configurations admitting compatibility among causal thresholds (causal singular configurations), which can be seen as querying multiple solutions over an unstructured database~\cite{Boyer:1996zf}.
+A crucial step in the procedure for obtaining the causal representation shown in Eq.~\eqref{eq:CausalRep}, is the identification of diagram configurations admitting compatibility among causal thresholds (causal singular configurations), which is seen as querying multiple solutions over an unstructured database~\cite{Grover:1997fa,Boyer:1996zf}.
 This exercise is equivalent to select all the DAG configurations of an undirected graph in graph theory.
-In the following section we present an efficient quantum algorithm to address the identification of causal singular configurations of multiloop Feynman diagrams.
+In the following section we present a systematic and efficient quantum algorithm to address the identification of causal configurations of multiloop Feynman diagrams.